twitter/rezolus/README.md

 Rezolus collects telemetry from several different sources.
-Currently, Rezolus collects telemetry from traditional sources (procfs, sysfs), the perf_events subsystem, and from eBPF.
+Currently, Rezolus collects telemetry from traditional sources (procfs, sysfs), the perf_events subsystem, and from BPF.
 Each sampler implements a consistent set of functions so that new ones can be easily added to further extend the capabilities of Rezolus.